mejkej/Bitcoin-Introduction/README.md

 It will be a pleasure to continue on this path.
 The course has my full attention and i am doing my best to catch up.
 I have made so many misstakes its incredible.
 I dont know if its in the CI material about how to save the repo in github but that has been an issue that is finally resolved.
 I have redone major parts off the project 3 times.
 The positive outcome of that is that i have gotten a much deeper understanding off css.
 Making the youtube video responsive took me ages but it taught me alot more than how to make a video responsive!

+## Re-submission
+So there was a few issues with the project that i first submitted.
+1. There was a slight horizontal scroll issue on very small screen phones.
+Solution: overflow-x:hidden;

+2. There was a image with CAPITAL LETTERS.
+Solution: Renamed the img.

+3.Lack of commits.
+Due to me not knowing how to get a project hosted properly.
+Solution: Made sure that i hosted the original project.
+Also i added a image, and tried to commit every single small change that i made.

+With the knowledge i have now compared to the knowledge i had when i created this project i have definetly learned alot.
+I am very happy to be done with this project so i can focus on the next one.

 ## Resources:
 the resources i have used to learn how to code and work with github along the project: